Shoeless Joe Jackson: Early professional career

 The Athletics gave up on Jackson and in 1910 traded him to the Cleveland Naps.
 He spent most of 1910 with the New Orleans Pelicans of the Southern Association, where he won the batting title and led the team to the pennant.
-Late in the season, Jackson was called up to play on the major league team.
+Late in the season, Jackson was called up to play on the major-league team.
 He appeared in 20 games for the Naps and managed a batting average of .387.

-Major League career
+Major-league career

-In 1911, his first full MLB season, Jackson set several rookie records.
+In 1911, his first full major-league season, Jackson set several rookie records.
 His .408 batting average that season is a record that still stands and was good for second overall in the league behind Ty Cobb's .419 — one of the few times in baseball history that a batting average above .400 did not win a batting title.
 His .468 on-base percentage led the league.
 The following season, Jackson batted .395 and led the American League in hits, triples, and total bases.
 On April 20, 1912, Jackson scored the first run in Tiger Stadium.
 The next year, he led the league with 197 hits and a .551 slugging percentage.

 In August 1915, Jackson was traded to the Chicago White Sox.
 Two years later, Jackson and the White Sox won the American League pennant and also the World Series.
 During the series, Jackson hit .307 as the White Sox defeated the New York Giants.

 Jackson missed most of the 1918 season while working in a shipyard because of World War I. In 1919, he returned to post a strong .351 average during the regular season and .375 in the World Series.
 However, the heavily favored White Sox lost the series to the Cincinnati Reds.
 The following season, the 32-year-old Jackson batted .382.
 He was having one of his best overall seasons, leading the American League in triples and setting by large margins career marks for home runs, RBI, and fewest strikeouts per plate appearance until he was suspended with seven other members of the White Sox after allegations surfaced that the team had thrown the previous World Series.